 This title does not apply to the following:

 1. Drugstores selling spirituous liquors only on prescription.

-2. Any confectionery candy containing less than five per cent by weight of alcohol.
+2. Any confectionery candy containing less than five percent by weight of alcohol.

 3. Ethyl alcohol intended for use or used for the following purposes:

 (a) Scientific, chemical, mechanical, industrial and medicinal purposes.
-For the purposes of this paragraph, medicinal purposes does not include ethyl alcohol or spirituous liquor that contains marijuana or usable marijuana as defined in section 36-2801.
+For the purposes of this paragraph, medicinal purposes do not include ethyl alcohol or spirituous liquor that contains marijuana or usable marijuana as defined in section 36-2801.